Wondering what to do on a layover in Toronto? As a Torontonian, I have the inside scoop.

 In addition to the usual tourist things to do, below I'm going to give you ways to:

-- See the diversity that is Toronto, one of the world's most multicultural cities.
+- see the diversity that is Toronto, a dynamic, multicultural city

-In this post I've emphasized what can be done from Pearson Airport but all of the activities in the city center can certainly be easily done from Billy Bishop Airport as well.
+In this post I've emphasized what can be done from Pearson Airport but all of the activities in the city center can certainly be easily done from the downtown, island, Billy Bishop Airport as well.